AMAK Zakat and Income Tax

-The difference between the effective tax rate in income tax expense and the Federal statutory rate of 21% for the years ended December 31, 2019 and 2018, and 35% for the year ended December 31, 2017, is as follows:
+The difference between the year ended effective tax rate in income tax expense (benefit) and the Federal statutory rate of 21% is as follows:

 Tax effects of temporary differences that give rise to significant portions of federal and state deferred tax assets and deferred tax liabilities were as follows:

 We file an income tax return in the U.S. federal jurisdiction and a margin tax return in Texas.
-We received notification from the Internal Revenue Service ("IRS") in February 2020 on the selection of our December 31, 2017 tax return for audit.
+We received notification from the Internal Revenue Service (“IRS”) in February 2020 on the selection of our December 31, 2017 tax return for audit.
+All audit requests are complete and the Company is expecting to receive confirmation of the audit closing without change.
 In prior years, we received notification that Texas selected our R&D credit calculations for 2014 and 2015 for audit.
 The state of Texas had suspended their examination while they comprehensively reviewed their audit procedures for consistency.
 During the fourth quarter of 2019, we received notice that Texas had completed their review of their procedures and initiated additional requests for information.
+The Company has timely responded to all requested information.
 We do not expect any changes related to the Federal or Texas audits.
-Our federal and Texas tax returns remain open for examination for the years 2016 through 2019.
+Our federal and Texas tax returns remain open for examination for the years 2016 through 2020.

 We recognized no adjustment for uncertain tax positions.
-As of December 31, 2019, and 2018, no interest or penalties related to uncertain tax positions had been accrued.
+As of December 31, 2020, and 2019, no interest or penalties related to uncertain tax positions had been accrued.

 |Income Tax Contingency [Line Items]|

-The difference between the effective income tax rate and the statutory rate for non-Saudi shareholders of 20% for the years ended December 31, 2019, 2018, and 2017, relates primarily to changes in the valuation allowance and adjustments to estimates in depreciation.
+The difference between the effective income tax rate and the statutory rate for non-Saudi shareholders of 20% for the nine months ended September 30, 2020 and the years ended December 31, 2019 and 2018 relates primarily to changes in the valuation allowance and adjustments to estimates in depreciation.

-At December 31, 2019 and 2018, we had tax loss carryforwards totaling approximately SR206,468,000 and SR210,970,000 .
+At September 30, 2020 and December 31, 2019, we had tax loss carryforwards totaling approximately SR203,225,000 and SR206,468,000.
 Tax losses may be carried forward indefinitely subject to certain annual limitations for non-Saudi shareholders.
-We have provided a valuation allowance in 2019 and 2018 against a portion of our gross deferred tax assets because of uncertainties regarding their realization.
+We have provided a valuation allowance in 2020 and 2019 against a portion of our gross deferred tax assets because of uncertainties regarding their realization.

 Line items represent financial concepts included in a table.
 These concepts are used to disclose reportable information associated with domain members defined in one or many axes to the table.